 It’s the people in your company who make or break you.
 When you clearly define your core values and the behaviors you expect, they become invaluable in helping you choose the right people for your team.
 And when you hold your workforce accountable to those characteristics, you’ll be able to determine who fits – and who doesn’t - quickly.

 2. Engaging With the Right Customers

 Strongly defined workforce characteristics can be valuable from the sales side as well.
 You’ll have a better chance of aligning with your ideal profitable customer vs. the customer who eats up all your time and mental energy.
-Not every customer is a good fit for your company, and clearly communicated and understood core values will help you know much more quickly if there’s a disconnect.
+Not every customer is a good fit for your company; clearly communicated and understood core values will help you know much more quickly if there’s a disconnect.

-For example, one of Ascend Business Growth’s core values is to be scientific – base ideas on careful and rational examination of the facts.
+For example, one of Ascend Business Growth’s core values is to be scientific – base ideas on a careful and rational examination of the facts.
 If a customer hates data and makes the majority of decisions from the heart, we probably aren’t going to get along very well.

-How Core Values Tie-In to Your Online Presence
+How Core Values Tie In to Your Online Presence

-Sketching out Ascend Business Growth core values has been an interesting adventure.
+Sketching out Ascend Business Growth’s core values has been an interesting adventure.
 It’s a work in progress, to be sure, but I was surprised at the feeling of purpose I felt even after the first go-round.
 Core values fluffy B.S.?
 I don’t think so anymore.